AEG Home Appliances

 Is AEG the same company as Electrolux or Zanussi?

-All three brands, AEG, Electrolux, and Zanussi, are owned by Electrolux AB and share manufacturing and engineering infrastructure.
+All three brands – AEG, Electrolux, and Zanussi – are owned by Electrolux AB and share manufacturing and engineering infrastructure.
 They are maintained as separate brands with distinct positioning: AEG at the premium tier, Electrolux at the mid to premium level, and Zanussi at the mid-market.
-Separate articles on Electrolux and Zanussi are available in our brand guide series.
+For more on the sister brand, see our guide to Zanussi home appliances.

 How old is the AEG brand?

-AEG was founded on 19 April 1883, making it one of the world’s oldest electrical and appliance brands with over 142 years of history.
+AEG was founded on 19 April 1883, making it one of the world’s oldest electrical and appliance brands with more than 140 years of history.
 The brand’s origins predate the widespread adoption of domestic electricity in Europe and reflect a founding role in the development of electrical infrastructure and appliances in Germany and beyond.

 What is AEG SensePro technology?